ibm-cloud-docs/cis/cis-cli-plugin.md

    - The required fields in JSON data are `expression`, `action`.

-      `expression`: Specifies the conditions that must be matched for the rule to run.
+      - `expression`: Specifies the conditions that must be matched for the rule to run.
-      `action`: The rule action to perform.
+      - `action`: The rule action to perform.
 Valid values: "block", "challenge", "js_challenge", "managed_challenge", "log", "skip".

    - The optional fields are `description`, `enabled`, `logging`, `action_parameters`.

-      `action_parameters`: The rule action parameters.
+      - `action_parameters`: The rule action parameters.
-        `ruleset`: Skip all remaining rules or one or more WAF managed rulesets.
-Valid values: `current.
+      - `ruleset`: Skip all remaining rules or one or more WAF managed rulesets.
+Valid values: `current`.
-        `phases`: Skips WAF components for matching requests.
+      - `phases`: Skips WAF components for matching requests.
 Valid values: "http_ratelimit", "http_request_firewall_managed", "http_request_sbfm".
-        `products`: Skips specific security products for matching requests.
+      - `products`: Skips specific security products for matching requests.
 Valid values: "waf", "rateLimit", "securityLevel", "hot", "bic", "uaBlock", "zoneLockdown".
-        `response`:  Define a custom response for 'block' action.
+      - `response`:  Define a custom response for 'block' action.
-            `status_code`:  Choose an HTTP status code for the response, in the range 400-499.
+         - `status_code`:  Choose an HTTP status code for the response, in the range 400-499.
-            `content_type`: The content type of a custom response.
-Valid response types are :`text/html`,`text/plain`, `application/json`, `text/xml`.
+         - `content_type`: The content type of a custom response.Valid response types are :"text/html", "text/plain", "application/json", "text/xml".
-            `content`: The response body.
+         - `content`: The response body.
-      `description`: Briefly describes the rule.
+      - `description`: Briefly describes the rule.
-      `enabled`: Indicates if the rule is active.
+      - `enabled`: Indicates if the rule is active.
+When disabled, matched requests don't appear in firewall requests.
-      `logging`: Log requests matching the skip rule.
+      - `logging`: Log requests matching the skip rule.
 This field is only available for 'skip' action.
-         - `enabled`: When disabled, matched requests don't appear in firewall events.

    Sample JSON data: